-Tax Implications for Investors
+Income Tax Considerations for Investors

-This section is a general summary description of certain Canadian federal income tax considerations and is intended for individual Securityholders (other than a trust) who, at all relevant time, are resident of Canadian, who deals with the Trust at arm's length within the meaning of the Tax Act, and who hold securities of the Funds directly as capital property for purposes of the Tax Act.
+This section is a general summary description of certain Canadian federal income tax considerations and is intended for individual Securityholders (other than a trust) who, at all relevant time, are Canadian residents, who deals with the trust at arm's length within the meaning of the Tax Act, and who hold securities of the Funds directly as capital property for purposes of the Tax Act.

-As each investor's tax situation is different, we recommend that you consult your tax advisor for advice on your specific situation.
+As each investor's tax situation is different, we recommend that you consult your tax adviser for advice on your specific situation.